NasirSami/environment-setup/README.md

 ![Postgres Components](./images/postgres-components.PNG)

 Continue to hit "Next" until you reach the "Password" menu.
 Here you will be tasked with providing a password for the default Postgres user (which is "postgres").

+> Do *not* make this a password you use anywhere else. **I RECCOMEND MAKING IT `postgres`** <br>
-The password is completely up to you. **I reccomend making it `postgres`**  -- **DO NOT forget your password as you won't be able to login to your database as the superuser.
-If you have to, write your password down somewhere or use a password manager.**
+> **DO NOT forget your password as you won't be able to login to your database as the superuser.
+If you have to, write your password down somewhere or use a password manager.
+It would be easiest if you just make the password `postgres`**

-## ❗ ❗ DO NOT FORGET YOUR POSTGRES PASSWORD ❗ ❗
+## ❗ ❗ DO NOT FORGET YOUR POSTGRES PASSWORD AND DON'T MAKE IT A COMMON PASSWORD YOU TYPICALLY USE ❗ ❗

 ![Postgres Password](./images/postgres-password.PNG)